 (4) The local agency shall schedule a county conference for assistance groups contesting a denial of expedited food assistance within two business days, unless the assistance group requests that the county conference be scheduled later or states that it does not wish to have a county conference.

-Both the individual and the local agency have the right to be represented by legal counsel at the state hearing.
-The local agency shall provide the individual with information regarding free legal services in the community, as specified in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code and upon request from the appellant, via the "Explanation of State Hearing Procedures," JFS 04059 (rev. 10/2008).
+All parties have the right to be represented by legal counsel at the state hearing.
+The local agency shall provide the individual with information regarding free legal services in the community, as specified in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code and upon request from the appellant, via the JFS 04059 "Explanation of State Hearing Procedures" (rev. 1/2015).
 The local agency may provide legal services through a social services contract.

 (1) The individual and authorized representative shall be provided reasonable time before the date of the hearing, as well as during the hearing, to examine the contents of the case file, as well as all records and documents to be used by the local agency at the hearing, except for confidential information protected from release.